 Once home, store your olives in the fridge, soaking in the liquid they came in and loosely covered with plastic wrap, for up to 10 days.
 If there's no brine, make your own—just add a teaspoon of salt to a cup and a half of water.
 Don't leave olives in a sealed container; it's better for them to breathe a bit.

-Olives to Know, Love, and Devour
+14 Varieties of Olives to Know, Love, and Devour

 Olive varieties get their distinctive qualities from their genetics, their region and climate, and how they were harvested and cured.
 The result is hundreds and hundreds of olives with unique personalities.
 Factor in marinating, seasoning, and stuffing the small fruits, and the result is an infinitely long olive menu—far too many to classify in a single article.
 But fear not!
 Here are some olive classics to know and savor.